George R. Gardiner

-George Ryerson Gardiner, (April 25, 1917 - December 7, 1997) was a Toronto businessman, philanthropist and co-founder of the Gardiner Museum, the only museum in Canada devoted exclusively to ceramic art.
+George Ryerson Gardiner, (April 25, 1917 - December 7, 1997) was a Canadian businessman, philanthropist and co-founder of the Gardiner Museum, the only museum in Canada devoted exclusively to ceramic art.

 Early years

-Gardiner was born in Toronto and educated at University of Toronto Schools ('35), the University of Toronto ('39 B.Comm) and Harvard University (MBA).
+Gardiner was born in Toronto and educated at University of Toronto Schools ('35), the University of Toronto (3T9 B.Comm) and Harvard University (MBA).

 Early career

 George Gardiner began his career running a munitions factory during World War II and later started his stock brokerage firm Gardiner Watson Limited which he sold to Dean Witter in 1983.
 He then opened the first discount brokerage firm in Canada which he sold to TD Bank in 1987.
 He was also past president of the Toronto Stock Exchange, founder of Gardiner Oil and Gas Ltd. and Scott's Hospitality Inc. which acquired the Kentucky Fried Chicken rights for Canada in 1962.

 Following a marriage in which he had three children, he married Helen Gardiner and with her co-founded the Gardiner Museum of Ceramic Arts in Toronto.